 Encorė’s core philosophy is to provide safe, effective medical skincare that improves your life and wellbeing.
 Following skin cancer treatment, we can offer a range of procedures at Encorė Cosmetic Clinic to help minimise scarring and/or other effects of the treatment on the skin.

-The clinic is a private practice, working out of our distinctive blue, refurbished building in Merivale Christchurch, directly opposite St George’s Hospital.
+The clinic is a private practice, working out of our distinctive blue/grey, refurbished building in Merivale Christchurch, directly opposite St George’s Hospital.

 How common are Skin Cancers in New Zealand?

 The answer is VERY!
 Approximately one in three people living in New Zealand will get a skin cancer at some time in their life.
 Whilst most of these are the “less worrying” type of skin cancers (called Basal Cell Carcinomas), other potentially more dangerous skin cancers such as Squamous Cell Carcinomas and Melanomas are still very common.

 Approximately 1 in 18 people will get a Melanoma at some stage of their life.

 Is it only fair skinned people that need to be checked?